-We maintain an open NTRIP Caster for community use at:
+We maintain two open SNIP® NTRIP Casters for community use.
+The first is at:

 You do not need an account or a password to connect and use it; it is free.